 Large armies constantly on the move along these national highways stimulated economic growth.
 Post towns popped up at convenient intervals of about 12 miles catering to the long and seemingly never-ending processions of soldiers by providing accommodation, food and services.
 A new kind hotel or guest home called the honjin established specifically for the daimyo sprang up along these routes.
 It also provided entertainment for local people as they turned out to watch them pass by - after all, who wouldn't enjoy a parade?

 In due course the post roads became well established routes connecting provincial Japan with the Capital until the end of the Edo Period and the arrival of Commodore Perry and his Black Ships and the forced industrial modernisation of Japan at the start of the Meiji Period in 1688.

 Today the original post road still exists although much of it is not in the original form as it has become a paved roadway, train tracks or morphed into modern cities and villages.
 And, as you will see when we travel together along the nakasendo that the best parts of this ancient road still exists, the pretty mountain passes, villages and post towns remain in the original Edo Period style.

 Where will you Stay?

 As much as possible we’ve selected traditional Japanese accommodation.
-The majority of nights will be spent in Japanese ryokans (inns) or minshuku (bed & breakfast).
+The majority of nights will be spent in Japanese ryokans (inns), minshuku, hatago (bed & breakfast).
 Some of the establishments are hundreds of years old, and the business has been handed down from father to son for many generations.

 These establishments also come with a number of interesting etiquette that you will be expected to follow.
 Shoes are removed from the entrance and you will be provided with slippers to wear.
 However, these slippers are not worn in the tatami rooms and you will be expected to change into another set of slippers when using the convenience.